CodeTeam/tcrudge/readme.md

 # What is it?
-Simple configurable framework to create CRUDL (Create, Read, Update, Delete, List) for models
+Simple configurable framework to create CRUDL (Create, Read, Update, Delete, List) for models TCrudge is under heavy development - tons of bugs are expected.
+You can use it in production, but API can be broken at any moment.

 # Why?
 Tornado is fast.
 Peewee is great.
 REST is wonderful.